FG Inaugurates Advertising Offences Tribunal – THISDAYLIVE | Nigeria News Headlines Today

 Olawale Ajimotokan in Abuja

-The federal government has inaugurated the Advertising Offences Tribunal Council that is vested with the power to regulate and control advertising in Nigeria in all aspects and ramifications.
+The federal government has Inaugurated the Advertising Offences Tribunal Council vested with the power to regulate and control advertising in Nigeria in all aspects and ramifications.

-Minister of Information and Culture, Alhaji Lai Mohammad Thursday in Abuja inaugurated the six-man committee headed by Justice Cecilia Olatoregun.
+The Minister of Information and Culture, Alhaji Lai Mohammad, yesterday in Abuja, inaugurated the six-man committee headed by Justice Cecilia Olatoregun.

-He said the members of the tribunal were all eminently qualified to hold the offices which they were appointed into.

-President Muhammadu Buhari, assented to the Advertising Regulatory Council of Nigeria Act…
+President Muhammadu Buhari, had assented to the Advertising Regulatory Council of Nigeria Act No. 23 of 2022, which took into cognisance the inadequacies of its predecessor as well as the need to protect consumers from illegal,…

 Source: Thisday Newspaper